 Fibrosis Assay

-In the kidney, tissue fibrosis plays a critical role in various chronic kidney diseases development, including diabetic nephropathy, interstitial nephritis, and glomerulonephritis.
-When renal injuries occur, damaged kidney tissue is gradually replaced by an excessive extra-cellular matrix deposition, resulting in fibrosis.
-This process alters the structure and function of the kidneys leading to a loss function, and even the need for dialysis or kidney transplantation.
-Understanding renal fibrosis is crucial for the development of new therapeutic approaches aimed at slowing or preventing its progression in the context of kidney diseases.
+When organ injuries occur, damaged tissue is gradually replaced by an excessive extra-cellular matrix deposition, resulting in fibrosis.
+This process alters the structure and function of the targeted organ leading to a loss function, and even the need for transplantation.
+Understanding tissue fibrosis is crucial for the development of new therapeutic approaches aimed at slowing or preventing its progression in the context of kidney diseases or related organs.

-NEPHRIX Biosolutions has optimized a panel of in vitro fibrosis assays using human primary fibroblasts (renal, lung, cardiac and skin) enabling the study of fibrosis related parameters (i.e. fibronectin or alpha-SMA expression, or extra-cellular matrix secretion) in defined pro-fibrotic conditions.
+NEPHRIX Biosolutions has optimized a panel of in vitro fibrosis assays using human primary fibroblasts (Renal, Lung, Cardiac and Skin) enabling the study of fibrosis related parameters (i.e. fibronectin and α-SMA expression, or extra-cellular matrix secretions) in defined pro-fibrotic conditions.

 Contact us to learn more about how we can support your scientific endeavors with our in vitro fibrosis assay.